-- The employment in Uganda of 3 social workers, 2 clinical nurses, 1 occupational therapist and I psychologist.
+- The employment in Uganda of 3 social workers, 3 clinical nurses, 2 occupational therapists and I psychologist/ Technical director.
 These individuals form a community mental health team.
-A driver and administration assistant have also been employed. - The renting of offices and the purchase of a 15 seater minibus to transport patients back to families and local village communities. - Through research by Makerere University, Kampala, Uganda, in conjunction with YouBelong Uganda, the development of a unique Pre-Discharge from hospital assessment tool and a Post- Discharge Intervention Process, to enable the community mental health team to prepare a patient for discharge and to prepare their family to receive the patient back home and to maintain the patient in the community.
-Before these tools were developed, there was no preparation of the patient or their family before discharge. - The training of the community mental health team employed by YouBelong Uganda in crisis management, problem solving skills and family mapping in order to empower families in their support of the returned family member recovering from serious mental illness. - The transfer of 50 patients from the mental hospital back to their families and local communities.
-The plan is for this number to increase to 150 per year in the second year of activity of the Ugandan NGO. - The education of people in local village communities in the causes of serious mental illness in order to dispel local beliefs regarding mental illness.
-There is widespread local belief that mental illness is caused by witchcraft, demons, curses, and ancestral spirits.
+A driver and a house keeper have also been employed. - The renting of offices and the purchase of a 15 seater minibus to transport patients back to families and local village communities. - Through research by Makerere University, Kampala, Uganda, in conjunction with YouBelong Uganda, the development of a unique Pre-Discharge from hospital assessment tool and a Post- Discharge Intervention Process, to enable the community mental health team to prepare a patient for discharge and to prepare their family to receive the patient back home and to maintain the patient in the community.
+Before these tools were developed, there was no preparation of the patient or their family before discharge. - The training of the community mental health team employed by YouBelong Uganda in crisis management, problem solving skills and family mapping in order to empower families in their support of the returned family member recovering from serious mental illness. - The transfer of over 90 patients from the mental hospital back to their families and local communities. - The education of people in local village communities in the causes of serious mental illness in order to dispel local beliefs regarding mental illness.
+There is widespread local belief that mental illness is caused by witchcraft, demons, curses, and ancestral spirits. - The development of a training programme in mental health, and its implementation in the districts of Kampala and Wakiso, in Uganda, regarding the training of primary care workers in health centres, and community health workers embedded in local communities.